Marine Mammal Commission

 The Florida manatee is a subspecies of the West Indian manatee, which, until 2017, was listed as endangered under the Endangered Species Act (ESA).
 However, in 2012, FWS received a petition requesting that all West Indian manatees, including Florida manatees and the second subspecies, Antillean manatees, be reclassified from endangered to threatened under the ESA.
 In April 2017, FWS officially downlisted the species.
 In its final rule, the agency cited that the West Indian manatee had met the downlisting criteria established in the 2001 Florida Manatee Recovery Plan and thus warranted reclassification from endangered to threatened.

-Given the extreme number of manatee mortalities along the Atlantic coast since December 2020 and the declaration of the UME, there is growing support among Florida legislators for uplisting the species to endangered once again.
+Given the extreme number of manatee mortalities along the Atlantic coast since December 2020 and the declaration of the UME, there was growing support among Florida legislators for uplisting the species to endangered once again.
+FWS initiated a five-year status review of the West Indian manatee in July 2021.
+The purpose of the review was to assess ongoing conservation efforts and ensure that listed species are appropriately classified under the ESA.
 In November 2022, FWS received a petition requesting that the West Indian manatee be reclassified as endangered.
 FWS found that the petition presented substantial information and announced their intent to complete a status review in October 2023.
 FWS plans to issue a 12-month petition finding to address whether reclassification is warranted.

 More Information